Building Out Your Oil & Gas Accounting Function

 Finance and accounting are meticulous endeavors.
 Or at least they should be.
 They also happen to carry some pretty hefty weight on their broad shoulders – i.e. the viability of your entire organization – so precision and attention to detail are essential.

 Therefore, it only makes sense to take a similarly meticulous, precise, and detailed approach when building out your oil and gas accounting function, a notion that’s especially true in the dynamic oil and gas industry.

 Unfortunately, that build out isn’t always straightforward, particularly if you’re new at it or starting from scratch.
 But that’s why we’ve put together these insights and our accompanying infographic – to give you a reliable foundation to build from.
 So on that note, let’s jump right in.

 Pick Your Strategy

 First and foremost, you'll need a plan of attack.
-However, like most aspects of modern business, there is no absolute, clear-cut answer when choosing between in-house, outsourced, or a combination solution to your accounting responsibilities.
-In fact, the best course of action for your specific needs.
+And like most aspects of modern business, there is no absolute, clear-cut answer when choosing the best course of action for your specific needs.
 In general, though, you’re really choosing between three different solutions:

 Choose a System